michael2012z/BitBible/markdown/KJV/files/Ps.md

 137. צ TZADDI.
 Righteous art thou, O Lord, and upright are thy judgments.

-138. Thy testimonies that thou hast commanded are righteous and very faithful.righteous: Heb. righteousnessfaithful: Heb. faithfulness
+138. Thy testimonies that thou hast commanded are righteous and very faithful.

-139. My zeal hath consumed me, because mine enemies have forgotten thy words.consumed…: Heb. cut me off
+139. My zeal hath consumed me, because mine enemies have forgotten thy words.

-140. Thy word is very pure: therefore thy servant loveth it.pure: Heb. tried, or, refined
+140. Thy word is very pure: therefore thy servant loveth it.

 141. I am small and despised: yet do not I forget thy precepts.

 142. Thy righteousness is an everlasting righteousness, and thy law is the truth.

-143. Trouble and anguish have taken hold on me: yet thy commandments are my delights.taken…: Heb. found me
+143. Trouble and anguish have taken hold on me: yet thy commandments are my delights.

 144. The righteousness of thy testimonies is everlasting: give me understanding, and I shall live.

 145. ק KOPH.
 I cried with my whole heart; hear me, O Lord: I will keep thy statutes.

-146. I cried unto thee; save me, and I shall keep thy testimonies.and I…: or, that I may keep
+146. I cried unto thee; save me, and I shall keep thy testimonies.

 147. I prevented the dawning of the morning, and cried: I hoped in thy word.